MrDave1999/dotenv.core/docs/articles/accessing_environment_variables.md

 ### Env{Type}

-The helper methods starting with the word *Env* return a default value when the environment variable is not set:
+The helper methods that begin with the word *Env* return a default value when the environment variable is not set:
 ```cs
 EnvString
 EnvInt